br-mat/annoying-plant/README.md

 <p>
 This section is a short reminder on how to use the ADC (Analog digital conveter) of the Pico.
 Altough a potentiometer would be perfectly suited for this task we need to calibrate our moiture sensor anyway. <br>
 Now were gona prepare our capacitive moisture sensor.
+The sensor will be powered from the 3.3V output of the Pico.
+This way we do not need a voltage devider to convert the analog signal into save range for our controller (not 5V tollerant).
 We need to calibrate the sensors threshold values, to estimate if the plant pot is dry or wet.
 Therefore we will need a cup of water, the plant pot could also help as well.
 We want to define boarders for our measured values to decide if the measurement was ok or we got some kind of error. <br>

 Build up the circuit according to the following: <br>